micz/ThunderAI/README.md

 >
 > You can also use a local OpenAI Compatible API server, like LM Studio!
 >
-> There is also an option to remove the "v1" segment from the API url, if needed.
+> There is also an option to remove the "v1" segment from the API url, if needed, and to manually set the model name if the server doesn't have a models list endpoint (like Gemini).

 <br>